SuperOkazaki/fusee-launcher/README.md

 - The entire ReSwitched team, of course
 - SciresM in particular, whom I really look up to as a programmer and as a person
 - [@gbazone](https://gbatemp.net/members/gbazone.350058/) on GBATemp and his OS X tutorial
-- [@OkazakiTheOtaku](https://gbatemp.net/members/okazakitheotaku.396035/) for making the Fusée Gelée Launcher for MacOS
+- @trainboy2019 on GitHub for making the tkinter GUI and submitting a pull request
 - If I forgot anyone else I'm sorry - I love you too, don't worry!
 Let me know and I'll credit you here.